 Apple Notes adds videos from the Photos Library.
 Drag & drop and you can add videos from anywhere.
 Very few note-taking apps support videos and if you want some in your notes, Apple Notes is the way to go.
 You even get to choose the playback speed you want for your video.

-8. Add Tables
+8. Add tables

 Apple Notes is one of the few note-taking apps with this feature.
 You can’t adjust the widths of your columns and adding new rows & columns is a bit of a pain.
 But if you need tables, at least you can create them in Apple Notes.
-Notability does not support tables, not even pasting ones you’ve created from other apps.
+Notability does not support tables, not even pasting the ones you’ve created from other apps.